JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.2/Notes.md

 ![image](https://user-images.githubusercontent.com/72783315/224696393-37d7dd95-83e7-4638-b03d-1e1a49cb4cf2.png)

 Use method 1 for traversing the above.
+The order is pre, in post, from left to bottom to right!
+Its easy!

 #### Pre-order traversing ↓ ← →
 Visits a node before exploring its subtrees (traverses going down).
 Start at the **root** node, traverse the **left** sub-tree, traverse the **right** sub-tree ↓ ← →